 Outnumbered.
 Not hopelessly yet, but more so as time wore on.
 What with all the frantic caterwauling from dogs and horns, reinforcements were surely on the way.
 Her only hope was to find a safe place to hide and wait for these foolish humans to abandon their search.
 No sooner had she reached a crossroads between Cheapside and The Dregs, than the clouds released their payload of warm, cleansing rain on Old Sarzonn.

 The poor battered youth was soaked through in seconds as the downpour drenched everything for miles.
 She tugged at her sopping-wet hood for protection but found that it did little more than tamp her black hair to her skin uncomfortably.
 Shivers reminded her that these relentless rains did far more than simply hide her trail.
-If she stayed outside for too long, a chill could work its way into her body, bringing dangerous illness with it.
+If she stayed outside for too long, a chill in the unpredictability hostile air could work its way into her body, bringing dangerous illness with it.
 The risk was too great; she had to find shelter, and fast.

 I can’t afford to be caught or made ill by monsoon rains.
 The Outsider weighed her options carefully and glanced around for a suitable place to hide.
-She’d made it all the way to Cheapside, despite numerous backtracking through winding alleyways, and stood not four blocks away from Merchant’s Quarter.
+She’d made it all the way north to Cheapside, despite numerous backtracking diversions through winding alleyways, and stood not four blocks away from Merchant’s Quarter.
 This was an exceedingly expensive place to be, but she had little choice about what to do.

 A glow from a nearby tavern window lit her path as the Outsider trudged through sheets of harsh rain.
-The rain-battered sign above the door read The Blanched Hart, with a hand-painted image of a rearing white deer on a field of lush, viridian grass.
+The wind-battered sign above the door read The Blanched Hart, with a hand-painted image of a rearing white deer on a field of lush, viridian grass.
 As she approached the entrance, a strange, electric sensation pulsed through her body, starting at her heart and flowing through each limb.

 Magic.
 Real magic.
 A minor show of it, but essential, nonetheless.